 Material adaptability: First of all, it is necessary to clarify the material of the sheet to be cut.
 Different materials (such as metal, plastic, glass, wood, etc.) have different physical and chemical properties, so it is necessary to choose the blade material to match them.
 For example, when cutting metals, a carbide blade is often preferred because of its excellent wear resistance and hardness, while when cutting non-metals, you may want to choose a high-speed steel or ceramic blade.

-Cutting accuracy and surface quality: Positioning sheet cutting machines usually need to achieve high-precision cutting, so the sharpness, stability and wear resistance of the blade are extremely demanding.
+Positioning sheet cutting machines usually need to achieve high-precision cutting, so the sharpness, stability and wear resistance of the blade are extremely demanding.
 Blades should be selected to ensure a smooth, burr-free cutting surface and minimize material deformation.

 Cutting thickness and size: The thickness of the sheet is an important basis for selecting blade type, size and edge angle.
 Thicker materials require more cutting power and larger blade sizes, while thinner materials may require sharper edges and greater precision.